A-gent/-Alias-/README.md

-## Welcome to the "Alias" landing page
+## Welcome to the "Core" Engine landing page

   You can use the follow link to [view the License](https://motion-i.github.io/Clamp-CC-x.1-License-Registry/) this work(s) is registered with.

-The "Alias" engine is powered by vbscript, powershell, batch, and C#.
+The "Core" engine is powered by vbscript, powershell, batch, and C#.

 ### Essence